ritgaug/stm32-usb-oscilloscope/README.md

 ---

-More detail and a demo video coming as this gets built out — check back or see the commit history for progress.
+More detail and a demo video coming as this gets built out, check back or see the commit history for progress.